Multidimensional Graph Neural Networks for Wireless Communications: Introduction

 \section{Introduction}

-Resource allocation and signal processing policies such as precoding \cite{LSJ,MO,OMP,yuweiHybridOFDM,cellfree,DNN2019,HybridPrecodingCNN,BF2021,learnOFDM,ZBC,Korea}, power control/allocation \cite{Eisen,shenyifei,GJ}, user/link scheduling \cite{Embedding_Lee2021,IOT,RISscheduling,GBLinks}, channel estimation \cite{jointEstimationPrecoding,RISGNN}, and signal detection \cite{detection,jointdetection} play key roles in supporting high spectral efficiency (SE) and energy efficiency (EE) of wireless systems, which are often designed by solving optimization problems.
-Unfortunately, most problems cannot be solved with closed-form expressions, whereas numerical algorithms are usually with high computational complexity.
-For instance, to optimize the hybrid of analog and baseband precoding proposed in the fifth generation systems to reduce the cost incurred by radio-frequency (RF) chains in millimeter wave (mmWave) massive multiple-input multiple-output (MIMO) systems, various numerical algorithms have been proposed, say the manifold optimization (MO), phase extraction method (PEM) and orthogonal matching pursuit (OMP) algorithms \cite{MO,OMP}.
-These algorithms outperform the closed-form hybrid precoders, but incur computing delay and hence are hard to be implemented in real-time communications.
+Resource allocation and signal processing policies play key roles in supporting high spectral efficiency (SE) and energy efficiency (EE) of wireless systems, which are often designed by solving optimization problems.
+For instance, to optimize the hybrid of analog and baseband precoding in millimeter wave (mmWave) multiple-input multiple-output (MIMO) systems, various numerical algorithms have been proposed, say manifold optimization (MO), phase extraction method (PEM) and orthogonal matching pursuit (OMP) \cite{MO,OMP}, which are hard to be implemented in real-time due to the high computational complexity.

-To achieve good performance with low inference time and reduce the signaling overhead for acquiring accurate channel information, deep learning has been introduced into wireless communications.
+Learning-based technique is overtaking numerical algorithms, say in achieving good performance with low inference time and reducing the signaling overhead for acquiring accurate channel information.
 Again taking hybrid precoding as an example, a fully-connected neural network (FNN) was used to learn both analog and baseband precoders for a single user (SU)-MIMO system in \cite{DNN2019}.
 Convolutional neural networks (CNNs) were designed to learn the analog precoder for multi-user (MU)-MIMO systems in \cite{HybridPrecodingCNN}, to learn both analog and baseband precoders in \cite{BF2021}, and to learn hybrid precoding in wideband SU-MIMO system with implicit channel estimation in \cite{learnOFDM}.
-Motivated by their scalability and low sample complexity, graph neural networks (GNNs) have recently been considered for optimizing diverse wireless policies.
-For example, GNNs were proposed to optimize link scheduling policy for device-to-device (D2D) communications \cite{Embedding_Lee2021,GBLinks, IOT}, power control for interference channel \cite{shenyifei} and for D2D communications \cite{heterD2D}, power allocation in cellular systems \cite{GJ}, access point (AP) selection for cell-free systems \cite{APselection}, and user association and power control for ultra-dense networks \cite{heterAssoc}.
-GNNs were also designed for high dimensional problems such as optimizing beamforming with implicit channel estimation \cite{RISGNN} and user scheduling \cite{RISscheduling} for reconfigurable intelligent surface (RIS)-assisted systems, and precoding for multi-user multiple-input-single-output (MISO) systems \cite{ZBC,Korea}.
-Extensive results have validated the benefits of the learning-based solutions for a variety of wireless problems.
+Extensive results have demonstrated the benefits of the learning-based solutions.